jooby-project/jooby/md/rsp.md

 Retrieval of response headers is done via [rsp.header("name")](http://jooby.org/apidocs/org/jooby/Response.html#header-java.lang.String-).
 The method always returns a [Mutant](http://jooby.org/apidocs/org/jooby/Mutant.html) and from there you can convert to any of the supported types.

-Setting a header is pretty straight forward too:
+Setting a header is pretty straightforward too:

    rsp.header("Header-Name", value).header("Header2", value);